microsoft/TypeScript/doc/spec/Functions.md

 };
 ```

-Note that the signature of the actual function implementation is not included in the type.
+The signature of the function implementation is not included in the type.

 ## Function Implementations { #function-implementations }